linkerd/website/linkerd.io/content/2/tasks/gitops.md

 {{< note >}}
-If the issuer and certificate resources appear in a degraded state, it's likely that the SealedSecrets controller failed to decrypt the sealed `linkerd-trust-anchor` resource.
+If the issuer and certificate resources appear in a degraded state, it's likely that the SealedSecrets controller failed to decrypt the sealed `linkerd-trust-anchor` secret.
 Check the SealedSecrets controller for error logs.

-Also, ensure that the in-cluster sealed `linkerd-trust-anchor` resource matches that in the in-cluster Git server.
-The sealed resource can be retrieved with `kubectl -n linkerd get sealedsecrets linkerd-trust-anchor -oyaml`.
+For debugging purposes, the sealed resource can be retrieved using the `kubectl -n linkerd get sealedsecrets linkerd-trust-anchor -oyaml` command.
+Ensure that this resource matches the `gitops/resources/linkerd/trust-anchor.yaml` file you pushed to the in-cluster Git server earlier.
 {{< /note >}}

 {{< fig alt="Synchronize the linkerd-bootstrap application"